McGlincy murders: James Dunham

-James Dunham was not highly regarded; at the time of his marriage to Hattie, he was undergoing a divorce from a young lady with whom he had eloped recently.
+James C. Dunham was not highly regarded; at the time of his marriage to Hattie, he was undergoing a divorce from a young lady with whom he had eloped recently.
 After the murders, newspapers asserted he "[had] done nothing toward the support of his wife" since their marriage; contemporary coverage noted he had started a short-lived bicycle business in Stockton and worked as a foreman in his father-in-law's fruit orchards.
 The couple were both bicyclists, having ridden together from Stockton to Sacramento in August 1895.
 In Sacramento, after Hattie's jewelry was stolen, investigators concluded that Dunham had pawned the items while she slept.
 Most recently, he had enrolled at Santa Clara College aged 30, enrolling in a four-year course in the classics starting in February 1896, with the stated intention to pursue a career in law afterwards.

 Murders in May

 On Monday, May 25, Dunham withdrew his life's savings from the bank, approximately $1,000, and the next day hid a bicycle in the brush by the dry creek bed, a few hundred yards from the house.
 Contemporary news coverage called these actions premeditation.